electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 `vector<uint64>/push_back               ` |   1.6 ms |   1.2 ms | 1.38  +
 `vector<uint64>/sort                    ` |   7.7 ms |   8.2 ms | 0.93

-First off, tuple_vector's behaviour on single types - which is compared against std::vector behaviour - is comparable, as expected.
-For a single type, it behaves very smiilarly to eastl::vector, with the major notable exception being the iteration case.
-This is a consequence of the iterator design, where it works with indices, not pointers, so the code generation suffered slightly, in this compute-bound scenarion.
+First off, tuple_vector<uint64>'s performance versus std::vector<uint64> is comparable, as expected, as the tuple_vector's memory management for one type becomes very similar to just a regular vector.
+The major notable exception is the iteration case, which runs eastl::find_if from algorithm.h.
+This performance differences is a consequence of the iterator design, and how it works with indices, not pointers, so the code generation suffers slightly in this compute-bound scenario.
 This is worth noting as a demonstration of a case where falling back to pointer-based iteration by fetching the begin and end pointers of that tuple element may be preferable, instead of using the iterator constructs.

-The bracket of "tuple_vector<uint64,Padding>" tests are where things get more interesting, though.
+The set of tuple_vector<uint64,Padding> tests are more interesting.
 This is a comparison between a single std::vector with a structure containing a uint64 and 56 bytes of padding, and a tuple_vector with two elements: one for uint64 and one for 56 bytes of padding.
 The erase, insert, push_back, and sort cases all perform at a similar relative rate as